Fresno Amputation Lawyer

 - Extreme discomfort and stiffness around the amputated area.

-In addition to the financial strain associated with an amputation, there is also a serious emotional strain placed on the victim.
+In addition to the financial strain associated with an amputation, there is also a serious emotional strain on the victim.
 It is quite common for a recent amputee to become depressed and turn to drugs, alcohol, or other substances for comfort; they may even contemplate suicide.
-An article published in the Journal of Prosthetics and Orthotics highlighted the fact that accident victims often struggle with bouts of severe depression, hopelessness, and suicidal tendencies after suffering a catastrophic injury.
+An article published in the Journal of Prosthetics and Orthotics highlighted that accident victims often struggle with bouts of severe depression, hopelessness, and suicidal tendencies after suffering a catastrophic injury.
 The article revealed that the rate of clinical depression reported in outpatient settings ranged from 21 percent to 35 percent.Taking Action to Get the Financial Restitution You are Owed

 If you lost a limb in a preventable accident caused by the carelessness of another driver, a medical professional, or a corporate entity, you should speak to a Fresno amputation lawyer about whether it makes sense to file a personal injury claim against the responsible party.
 A personal injury claim allows you to pursue financial restitution for your harms and losses, including: